 Once only the realm of big-budget Hollywood productions such as ET, green screen (or chroma key) technology is now available to all.
 Want your spokesperson transported to a Parisian café or a mountain summit?
 You can easily mix two images together by shooting on these special screens, applying a mask in Photoshop and adding your background of choice.
 Any business or budding filmmaker can create amazing corporate videos or digital shorts.
-But how do you decide which color to use?
+But how do you decide to use a green screen vs. a blue screen?
 It’s a snap once you master a few basics.

 Why Green or Blue?